jonasbn/github-pages-javascript-prototype-external-data/README.md

 Thanks to all the people, who unknowningly have contributed to this work.

 - [Jose Pino][jofpin]
-- The people contributing to StackOverflow and Mozilla Developer Network
+- The people contributing to StackOverflow and Mozilla Developer Network and the resources used to build the foundation for the first prototype leading to this one

 Most of the resources mentioned above are listed here: